Olivia Hime

 Olivia Hime (born June 25, 1943) is a Brazilian singer and lyricist.
 She is also the co-owner and musical manager of the record label Biscoito Fino.
-In 2005, the song Cancao Transparente, composed by Hime and her husband, pianist and composer Francis Hime, was nominated for a Latin Grammy for Best Brazilian Song.
+In 2005, the song Cancao Transparente, composed by Hime and her husband, pianist and composer Francis Hime, was nominated for a Latin Grammy Award for Best Brazilian Song.

 Early life and education

 Hime was a student of the Santa Úrsula.

 Career

-Home composed give songs on her husband's first LP, produced by Dori Caymmi.
+Hime composed five songs on her husband's first LP, produced by Dori Caymmi.
 The compositions were created in partnership with her husband.
 Together, they run their own compositions A Tarde and Almamúsica.

 Personal life

 Hime is married to composer Francis Hime.
 He left his engineering career to become a musician and was inspired by Vinícius de Moraes.
 The couple has three daughters: Luiza, Joana and Maria.